chef/okta_aws/README.md

 line.

 This tool will prompt you for your Okta credentials, and generate temporary API keys you can use to access the AWS API with.
-It will also continue to renew those credentials before they expire (the temporary credentials normally only last for an hour) while it is running.

 ## Installation